It'll be two years and I still have no closure with Chris Cornell's death, though my heavy heartache has ceased over the seasons.

 I absolutely do not believe Chris ended his own life on the night of Wed, May, 17th/17.

 I absolutely do not believe Chris abused any prescription medications or illegal drugs from the beginning of his healthy, productive sobriety to the last year of his life.

 I absolutely do not believe Chris suffered an alleged relapse in 2016 claimed only by his wife Vicky Karayiannis.

-Anecdotal evidence, conjecture and the over exaggeration of specific medications have been used to support Chris's supposed addiction problems.
-The claims of prescription drugs, illegal drugs ("track marks" story heavily suggested by TMZ) the quick ruling of suicide and the hasty cremation of Chris I still have issues with.
+Anecdotal evidence, conjecture and the over exaggeration of prescription medications have been used to support Chris's supposed drug addiction.
+The claims of prescription drugs, illegal drugs ("track marks" story heavily suggested by TMZ) the quick ruling of suicide and the hasty cremation of Chris I continue to have issues with.

 Post-Mortem Report Breakdown.

 Two different news articles were published on the date of Feb, 21st/2018.
 Vicky states that Chris endured a shoulder injury and was prescribed benzodiaepine to help him sleep.
 Variety erroneously notes benzodiaepine as a painkiller while Canoe, correctly notes the medication to treat anxiety.

 Vicky says that his behavior changed after he was prescribed the painkiller benzodiazepine, approximately a year before his death, to help him sleep after a shoulder injury. -Variety.

 Chris Cornell’s widow has called out the rocker’s doctor for prescribing him a drug deemed unsuitable for recovering addicts to treat a shoulder injury a year before his death.The Soundgarden frontman, 52, had been sober since 2003, but his wife, Vicky Cornell, reveals he suffered a relapse in 2016 – and she believes that ultimately led to his suicide in May 2017."